sparktsang/sparktsang.github.io/_posts/invaders.md

 I was not wrong.

-Just before noon, while I was still deep in a fragile sleep, the party began.
+Before noon, while I was still deep in a fragile sleep, the party began.
 Not in the bar downstairs, but right here, in the dorm room.
 A loud, jarring music exploded from a speaker.
 The door was thrown open, letting in the noise and heat from the hallway.
 They were talking, shouting, singing along.
 For an entire hour, the assault was relentless.

 I lay there, my eyes squeezed shut, not in rest, but in a state of furious, helpless resignation.
 This was my sanctuary, my cheap, quiet corner of the world, and it had been invaded.
 The unwritten rules of the backpacker world—a world supposedly built on mutual respect and shared space—were being brutally, unapologetically violated.

 Every fiber of my being wanted to scream, to fight, to restore order.
 But I did nothing.
 I was tired.
 I was outnumbered.
 And in that moment, I was just another victim, another powerless subject in a kingdom newly conquered by chaos.
-I lay there, feigning sleep, my mind a raging storm of indignation, waiting, just waiting, for the barbarians to finish their celebration so I could reclaim a few more precious moments of peace.
+Feigning sleep, my mind a raging storm of indignation, waiting, just waiting, for the barbarians to finish their celebration so I could reclaim a few more precious moments of peace.

 My twelve-hour sleep had been less of a rest and more of a siege.
 I finally emerged from my bunk after the party had subsided, feeling drained and violated.
-I saw Ade packing a small bag.
+I saw Ade packing a small suitcase.

 "I need to be alone sometimes," he explained.
 He was escaping to a nearby villa for one night, a small luxury.
 His bed here was already paid for, so it wasn't a move, just a temporary retreat.